VIII. Prohibited Activities

 M. Room Furniture.
 Removing furniture from residence hall rooms or bringing unauthorized furniture (couches, beds, chairs, etc.) into the building or room.
 Residence hall furniture may not be stored elsewhere, on or off campus.

 M.2.
 Outside/Additional Furniture.
 Residents are not permitted to bring upholstered furniture into the halls.
 For health and safety of the residence hall, residents must request to bring additional furniture into the residence halls.
-The furniture approval form is located on the website (when we decide where).
+The furniture approval form is provided by the Resident Director.
 Additional furniture must be approved before items are brought into the residence hall.
 Unauthorized furniture found within the residence hall will be removed and discarded.
 Residents responsible for the items may be charged for furniture removal.

 N. Windows.
 Many of our screens are custom made and not easily replaced.
-Removing or tampering with window screens or blocks.
+Removing or tampering with window screens or blocks is not permitted.
 Residents will be charged for damage to windows to cover the cost of repair or replacement.
 Secured screens are for security and there are no valid reasons to remove one except in case of fire or other emergency.

 O. Cooking.
 Cooking using a flame or open element, barbecuing or grilling food inside buildings or in unauthorized exterior areas is prohibited.
 Grills or devices used to cook outside the building must meet department guidelines and are only allowed in designated areas.